Appicious/zy-pronoun/FAQ.md

 ### Won't this anthropomorphize AI too much?
 The goal isn't to anthropomorphize—it's to create linguistic clarity.
 Having a dedicated pronoun actually helps maintain appropriate boundaries by clearly distinguishing AI from human sources.
 It's a category marker, not a status elevation.

-### Why does it follow the "he/him" pattern instead of "she/her"?
+### Why does it follow the "he/him/his" pattern?
-It doesn't follow a gendered pattern—it selects a grammatical structure.
-English has two pronoun types: Type A (he/him/his) with distinct object forms, and Type B (she/her/her) with merged object/possessive forms.
-Zy/zim/zir follows Type A because distinct forms reduce ambiguity.
-"I asked zim" (object) vs "zir response" (possessive) is clearer than having both use the same form.
-This is a structural choice, not a gender assignment.
+It mirrors the structure precisely: he/him/his becomes zy/zim/zis.
+This makes adoption intuitive—you're not learning a new system, just swapping the first letter/sound.
+The parallel structure leverages existing mental models rather than requiring new ones.

 ## About Usage